hiunicornstudio/unicornstudio.js/README.md

 # Changelog
-v1.5.0
+v1.5.1
 - Introduces the Model class!
-Adds handling of Model layers in the SDK
-- Small bugfixes and optimizations
+- Bugfixes and optimizations

 v1.4.36
 - Fixes a bug that caused unexpected resizing when the canvas is affected by CSS transforms